 PhD (Queensland University of Technology), BA (Hons) (Queensland University of Technology), LLB (James Cook Uni. of North Qld)

-My publications include 6 books and edited collections, 25 government reports, 140 refereed scholarly articles and book chapters, and 50 law reform submissions on issues concerning children and the law, and over 100 national and international conference presentations, with a focus on multidisciplinary research at the interface of child maltreatment and law.
+My publications include 6 books and edited collections, 30 government reports, 150 refereed scholarly articles and book chapters, 50 law reform submissions on issues concerning children and the law, over 100 national and international scientific conference presentations, and over 200 presentations to key government policy leaders and non-government stakeholders.

 Expertise

-I am internationally recognised for my research into child maltreatment.
+I am internationally recognised for my research into child maltreatment and child protection.
 With collaborators in Australia and overseas, I conduct innovative, transformative research to assist in preventing, detecting, and responding to child abuse and neglect.
-I am especially recognised for research into how legal and social systems can best prevent, identify, and respond to child sexual abuse.
+I am especially recognised for research into how legal and social systems can best prevent, identify, and respond to child sexual abuse, both within and beyond institutional settings.

 My work has demonstrated: